Chan Hao-ching: 2024: 20th WTA title

+Teaming with Veronika Kudermetova she was runner-up at the China Open in October, losing to Sara Errani and Jasmine Paolini in the final.

+Chan and Kudermetova qualified for the WTA Finals and reached the semifinals after compiling a record of two wins and one loss in the group stages.
+They lost to Kateřina Siniaková and Taylor Townsend in the last four.

 Equipment

 The Chan sisters use Wilson racquets.
 They are also sponsored by Taiwan Mobile, EVA Air, and French apparel company Lacoste.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.